reduxjs/redux/docs/api/createStore.md

 3. [`enhancer`] _(Function)_: The store enhancer.
 You may optionally specify it to enhance the store with third-party capabilities such as middleware, time travel, persistence, etc. The only store enhancer that ships with Redux is [`applyMiddleware()`](./applyMiddleware.md).

+4. ['options'] _(object)_: Optional object with further configuration of redux.
+Currently allows for opt out of the ban on getState, dispatch and subscriptionhandling in the reducer via the boolean parameters `rules.allowDispatch`, `rules.allowGetState` and `rules.allowSubscriptionHandling`.
+Keep in mind though that this ban is there for a reason, and this opt-out is meant for compatibility with legacy-code.
+Using these functions in the reducer is an antipattern that makes the reducer impure, and support for this might be removed in the future.

 #### Returns

 ([_`Store`_](Store.md)): An object that holds the complete state of your app.
 The only way to change its state is by [dispatching actions](Store.md#dispatch).
 You may also [subscribe](Store.md#subscribe) to the changes to its state to update the UI.